CleveTok3125/AutoClick-Impact/README.md

 # Known issues
 - When Dashing with `Shift` and pressing `E` or `Q`, ELock and QLock do not work.
 (Use `RButton` instead of `Shift` to fix it)
 - ~When ELock and QLock are in disabled mode, skills cannot be performed in the long-press state~
 - Spam sends keys even when hotkeys are not pressed.
 (This is due to the computer's processing speed.
-Press `TAB` to stop and the script should be paused during combat with `Alt+P`)
+Press `TAB` to stop and the script should be suspended during combat with `Alt+S`)